 During the interview and selection process, it can be easy for a hiring manager or company to forget that the new employee is interviewing the company, manager and team just as much as the company is looking for the best candidate for the job.
 Recruiters, HR leaders and managers spend so much time narrowing a competitive pool of applicants (many of whom look really, really good on paper) that by the time The One has been finally been selected, they immediately jump into Let’s Get This Rockstar Started mode.

 This isn’t necessarily a bad thing…it’s great to engage that incumbent right away.
-Does this sound familiar, hiring manager?
+Does this sound familiar, hiring managers?

 Related post: An Open Letter to Hiring Managers

 As you are preparing for the arrival of your newest employee, it’s important to know that she probably has a number of questions bubbling beneath the surface.
 Questions that she might be holding back, for one reason or another.
 As the hiring manager, anticipate these 5 questions and incorporate them into your preboarding and onboarding plans:

 1. Will I fit in with the team?

 Do what you can to make introductions early.
 Start getting your new employee acquainted to the existing team.
 Encourage your team to connect with the new employee on LinkedIn or send a quick, friendly email.
 Create a “Who’s Who” document with photos of the team, their roles and contact information – include any key individuals the new employee will be working closely with.
 And be sure to organize a team lunch or social event shortly after the new employee starts!

 2. Will the reality of the job/company match what I was told during the interview?

 During your new employee’s first days, it is important to clear your calendar to spend ample time with the new employee.
 Discuss the job description.
 If anything has changed since the interview, or if there were any “gray areas” about the role, be sure to clarify and set expectations right away.
 Your new employee deserves to have a clear understanding of what is expected of her.